motdotla/writings/articles/posts/creating-your-first-heroku-buildpack.md

 Be sure to replace with your username.

+You can see an example of this [here](https://github.com/scottmotte/mupdf-binary).

 ## Create the buildpack

 We've prepared the binary, archived it, and saved it somewhere on the internet.
 We're finally ready to write the buildpack code.
+This is the easy part.

 ```
 mkdir something-buildpack